 Note: When saving a reconciliation as Final, the records are updated permanently.
-You cannot undo a reconciliation once you have clicked [Final].
+However, you can recall a final bank reconciliation later to view it, print it, or even reverse the most recent final reconciliation.

-Tip: The default location when saving the Bank Reconciliation Report as a PDF file is \\Sage100Con\Company\[\frac{1}{your company}\]Files\Reports.
+Tip: The default location when saving the Bank Reconciliation Report as a PDF file is \\Sage100Con\Company\[iyour company\]\Files\Reports.
 You can save it to a different location.